-Where is Joint Base Lewis–McChord?
+Where is Joint Base Lewis–McChord ?

-Merged together in 2010, Joint Base Lewis McChord is located in Pierce County 98433, just outside of Lakewood, about 9 miles away from Tacoma and an hour away from Seattle.
+Merged together in 2010, Joint Base Lewis–McChord is located in Pierce County 98433, just outside of Lakewood, about 9 miles away from Tacoma and an hour away from Seattle.
 The American- Canadian border is only around 4 hours away and Oregon is a short 2.5-hour drive.
 This part of the United States, the Pacific Northwest, is home to lush forest landscapes, beautiful beaches, and hip urban populations.

-Now let’s dive in and explore your new duty station!
+Let’s dive in and explore your new duty station!

 Fort Lewis has a Commissary, PX, and an expansive park all in the same area.
 The park features a splash pad, padded park, skate park, bowling alley, and movie theater.
 You will find indoor pools and workout facilities, as well as hiking trails.
 Kayaking, boating, and fishing are just a few of the water sports you can access from the base at Russell Landing Marina at North Fort on American Lake.
 The McChord AFB BX has an indoor play place for kids as does the bowling alley making it a prime activity in the rainy season.

-Off Base Living
+Joint Base Lewis-McChord Off Base Living